-- The celebration encourages participants to learn about and support Latino/a culture.
+- These activities encourage participants to support Hispanic and Latino/a culture.

 What Is Hispanic Heritage Month?

-Beginning as a week-long tradition in 1968, the celebration expanded to a full month in 1988.
+Beginning as a weeklong tradition in 1968, Hispanic Heritage Month was expanded in 1988.
 The mid-September start coincides with the independence dates of several Latin American countries, including Guatemala, Costa Rica, Honduras, and El Salvador.
-Mexico and Chile also celebrate their independence during this period.
+Mexico and Chile also celebrate their independence days during this period.

-During the month, through various events, initiatives, and activities, we recognize important Latino/a figures, acknowledge their accomplishments, and share in the vibrant cultures and heritages that make up the Latino/a community.
+During the month — through various events, initiatives, and activities — we recognize important Hispanic and Latino/a figures, acknowledge their accomplishments, and share in the vibrant cultures and heritages that make up the Hispanic and Latino/a communities.

 Why Hispanic Heritage Month Is Important

-- Participate in a Festival: National Hispanic Heritage Month features many exciting events, including independence day celebrations, Día de la Raza, and Latino/a food festivals.
+Participate in a Festival: National Hispanic Heritage Month features many exciting events, including independence day celebrations, Día de la Raza, and food festivals.

-- Study Latino/a History: Classrooms often cover Latino/a history throughout Hispanic Heritage Month, but you can also take part in learning outside of school.
+Study History: Classrooms often cover Hispanic and Latino/a history throughout Hispanic Heritage Month.
+However, you can also take part in learning outside of school.
 For example, you can join a lecture series, attend a workshop, or do some personal reading.

-- Take Part in a Class: Many communities offer Latino/a presentations and classes to share the culture with others.
-Consider taking Latino/a cooking classes or reading Latino/a literature, and incorporate parts of what you learn into your life.
+Take Part in a Class: Many communities offer Hispanic and Latino/a presentations and classes to share the cultures with others.
+Consider taking cooking classes or reading Hispanic and Latino/a literature.
+Incorporate parts of what you learn into your life.

-- Attend an Exhibit or Show: While many museums feature Latino/a collections and installations throughout the year, they often increase the number of Latino/a exhibits during National Hispanic Heritage Month.
-Local colleges and universities may also celebrate the work of Latino/a creators and artists during this period.
+Attend an Exhibit or Show: While many museums feature Hispanic and Latino/a collections and installations throughout the year, they often increase these exhibits during National Hispanic Heritage Month.
+Local colleges and universities may also celebrate the works of Hispanic and Latino/a creators and artists during this period.

-- Support a Latino/a Business: You can celebrate Hispanic Heritage Month simply by visiting and supporting local Latino/a businesses.
-Visit a Latino/a-owned restaurant, for instance, or buy clothes and goods from Latino/a shop owners.
+Support Hispanic and Latino/a Businesses: You can celebrate Hispanic Heritage Month simply by visiting and supporting local Hispanic and Latino/a businesses.
+For example, visit a Latina-owned restaurant, or buy clothes and goods from Hispanic shop owners.

 Hispanic Heritage Month Activities and Resources

-National Hispanic Heritage Month honors Latino/a history and culture.
-It encourages people to broaden their horizons, learn about Latino/a heritage, and experience different cultures.
-This celebratory month emphasizes Latino/a art, accomplishments, and educational resources while also increasing visibility for great Latinos/as from the past and present.
+National Hispanic Heritage Month encourages people to broaden their horizons, learn about Hispanic and Latino/a heritages, and experience different cultures.
+This celebratory month emphasizes Hispanic and Latino/a art, accomplishments, and educational resources.
+It also increases visibility for great Hispanic and Latino/a people from the past and present.